livs2021/Oled-3.12/README.md

 The following display was tested with moOde 8.1.1 32bit: https://www.aliexpress.com/item/32953790969.html?spm=a2g0o.cart.0.0.659b38dalhfGr0&mp=1

+### Connection

 ### moOde audio
 * Installation of OLED 3.12 Display
 * Installation of IR remote - not done
 * Installation of aptswi (web interface with some system options, see below)

 ## APTSWI : Audiophonics ToolSet in a Web Interface
-Some options can be configured by the user (such as OLED #2 brightness, sleep-delay or boot logo) in a tiny web interface powered by nodeJS.
+Some options can be configured by the user (such as OLED brightness, sleep-delay or boot logo) in a tiny web interface powered by nodeJS.
 You can get there by using your web-browser to open the **port 4150** :
 * On moOde Audio with http://moode:4150.
 * It works with your device IP as well : http://192.168.xx.xx:4150.